LIFEHUBBER

 Keep the thread going

-Follow the next layer with AI Radar for AI stories that deserve a second look, AI Guides for decision habits for messy AI choices, AI Resources for AI projects worth inspecting at the source, AI Access for free and low-cost ways to compare AI model access, and AI Ballot for a clearer view of what readers are leaning toward.
+Follow the next layer with AI Radar for AI stories that deserve a second look, AI Guides for decision habits for messy AI choices, AI Resources for AI projects with original links and practical caveats, AI Access for free and low-cost ways to compare AI model access, and AI Ballot for a clearer view of what readers are leaning toward.